isomerpages/moe-temasekjc/_integrated-programme/Enriched Curriculum/Science.md

     <input type="checkbox" id="accordion1">
     <label for="accordion1">SCIENCES AT TJC</label>
     <div>
 			<p style="text-align: justify;">In Years 1 and 2, students take Green Science, a subject that integrates the three sciences – Biology, Chemistry and Physics with a focus on the Environment, Energy and Sustainability.
-From Year 3, students can choose to offer the triple science combination (Biology, Chemistry & Physics) or the double science combination (Physics & Chemistry; or Biology & Chemistry).</p>
+From Year 3, students can choose to offer the triple science combination (Biology, Chemistry &amp; Physics) or the double science combination (Physics &amp; Chemistry; or Biology &amp; Chemistry).</p>
 			<table>
 <thead>
   <tr>